Cape Breton in the footsteps of the Scots

 With the cable car to Cape Smokey

-The scenery is also reminiscent of Scotland with its bays, mountains plunging down to the sea and roads that make the Cabot Trail a drive that will take your breath away.
-On the other side of the bay you can take the cable car up to Cape Smokey.
-The gondola seats eight people and transports them from sea level to the top of Cape Smokey in four minutes.
+The landscape is also reminiscent of Scotland with its bays, the mountains that drop down to the sea and the roads that make the Cabot Trail a ride that takes your breath away.
+On the other side of the bay, you can take the cable car up to Cape Smokey.
+The gondola has space for eight people and transports them from sea level to the summit of Cape Smokey in four minutes.
 The difference in altitude is 320 meters.
-From the top you have a magnificent view of the Atlantic and the Ingonish Beach Peninsula with the Keltic Lodge.
-Take your time for the trip so that the ascent is worthwhile.
-Pack a picnic or grab a snack at Summit Shack.
-You can enjoy this at one of the three vantage points.

 Cape Smokey